pionl/laravel-chunk-upload/readme.md

 ```

 ### Laravel controller
-Create laravel controller `UploadController` and create the file receiver with the desired handler.
+* Create laravel controller `UploadController` and create the file receiver with the desired handler.

-#### Controller
-You must import the full namespace in your controler (`use`).
+* You must import the full namespace in your controller (`use`).
+* When upload is finished, don't forget to move the file to desired folder (as standard UploadFile implementation).
+You can check the example project.

 ##### Dynamic handler usage